Cheng Tinghua

-Cheng Tinghua (also known as Cheng Yingfang) (程廷华 (程廷華, Chéng Tínghuá)) (1848–1900) was a renowned master of Chinese Neijia (internal) martial art Bagua Zhang.
+Cheng Tinghua (also known as Cheng Yingfang) (程廷华 (程廷華, Chéng Tínghuá)) (1848–1900) was a renowned master of Chinese neijia (internal) martial art baguazhang (bagua).

 Biography

 Born in the Cheng family village, Shen County, Hebei (now in Shandong), he was the third of four brothers.

 Cheng had pock marks on his face when he was young and thus he was known as “third son with pock marks” Cheng.
 Cheng Tinghua was fond of martial arts and in his youth he gained skill at wielding a nearly 4 foot long broadsword and a large heavy staff.

-Shuai Chiao learning in Beijing
+Shuaijiao learning in Beijing

 When Cheng was still fairly young, he left his hometown and went to Beijing to apprentice with a gentleman who made eyeglasses.
-Intent on improving his martial arts skill, Cheng also began to study Chinese wrestling (Shuai Chiao) when he arrived in Beijing.
+Intent on improving his martial arts skill, Cheng also began to study Chinese wrestling (shuaijiao) when he arrived in Beijing.

 In the late 1800s, two wrestling styles were popular in Beijing, Manchurian/Mongolian wrestling and Pao Ting “fast style” wrestling.
 The Pao Ting style was quicker than the Manchurian style.
-As soon as the opponent came in contact with the wrestler, he would be thrown.
-There was not any grappling, struggling, or tussling as seen in Western wrestling.
+As soon as the opponent came in contact with the wrestler, he would be thrown, wthout any grappling, struggling, or tussling as seen in Western wrestling.
 This wrestling also combined punching, kicking, joint locking and point striking with its throwing techniques.

 Cheng Tinghua was an avid wrestler and studied both of the popular wrestling styles when he was a young man in Beijing.
 He practiced hard and made a name for himself as a wrestler.
-He was not a big name in the martial arts world yet, however, most martial artists in Beijing knew of him and knew he was skilled at shuai chiao.
+He was not a big name in the martial arts world yet, however, most martial artists in Beijing knew of him and knew he was skilled at shuaijiao.